ProgramIsFun/ue5-force-graphhhhhhhhh/README.md

 Because it is Uproperty, you can directly change the value in the editor.

-To start it simple, we could just use the level https://github.com/everythingallaccount/ue4-force-graph-backupppp-11111/blob/3562cb5f74af1cfd5ff021711dbc703e5a4ead61/Content/Minimal_Default11111.umap
+When solving this problem, we could just use the level https://github.com/everythingallaccount/ue4-force-graph-backupppp-11111/blob/3562cb5f74af1cfd5ff021711dbc703e5a4ead61/Content/Minimal_Default11111.umap
 Which is just an empty world with only the graph in it.

+The reason of the laggy rendering is possibly because it takes too much time to calculate the charge force.
+But my implementation is actually copied from the javascript implementation.
+If the javascript version could render 1000 or few thousand nodes smoothly, then my implementation should also be able to render 100 nodes smoothly.

 #### Possible solution
   - Check if the charge force is implemented correctly